Layan002/Mechanical-task4-designing-gears-and-simulating-them/README.md

 # SolidWorks
+First I want to design one gear that has 25 teeth to establish the concept in my mind [1]. <br>

 open new file -> part -> right-click on the part -> hidden tree items -> Equations -> manage Equations
 ![image](https://github.com/user-attachments/assets/0e985480-723b-402d-bc3c-bcb9ce06b508)